 If you wish to exercise any of the rights detailed above, please take the required action yourself via your profile/account/dashboard or contact us using the details in the “contact us” section below.
 In your request, please make clear the following:

 - Which of the above rights you would like to enforce.

 We may need to verify your identity before implementing your request and will try to comply with your request within 30 days of your request.
 If you wish to enforce any of your rights listed above, please contact us at firstname.lastname@example.org.
 Please note that we may need to retain certain information for recordkeeping purposes and/or to complete any transactions that you began prior to requesting such change or deletion.
 We reserve the right to withhold releasing information if in doing so it makes detecting crime more difficult or relates to national security.

-We are committed to resolving any complaints about our collection or use of your personal data.
+We are committed to resolve any complaints about our collection or use of your personal data.
 If you would like to make a complaint regarding this Policy or our practices in relation to your personal data, please contact us using the details below.
 Our customer charter gives further details on our complaints procedure.
-We will respond to your complaint within 30 days and in accordance with our complaints procedure.
-We hope to resolve any complaint brought to our attention, however, if you feel that your complaint (about our use of your data) has not been adequately resolved, you have the right to contact the Information Commissioner’s Office.
+We will respond to your complaint within 30 days, and within accordance with our complaints procedure.
+We hope to resolve any complaint brought to our attention, however if you feel that your complaint (about our use of your data) has not been adequately resolved, you have the right to contact the Information Commissioner’s Office.

 We welcome your comments or questions about this Policy.

 You may contact us at:

 Address: Royal Oak House, Royal Oak Avenue, Bristol, BS1 4GB